ryankemper/writings/SARS-CoV-2_and_the_pathological_vs_physiological_distinction.md

 ## SARS-CoV-2 and the Pathological vs Physiological Distinction
+[WORK IN PROGRESS]

+See this important disclaimer about my utter lack of credentials: (TODO link)
 ### At a Glance

+- The mere presence of a virus or a bacteria is *not* an indicator of disease
+    * Ex: Everyone has C. Acnes on their skin, but only some people develop Acne Vulgaris ("acne")
+- Along the same lines as the above, we must always distinction between a *pathological* state and a *physiological* one
+- Asymptomatic COVID-19 is an oxymoron because it's not a disease and it's barely infectious
+- COVID-19 is commonly diagnosed through PCR tests, but we have to apply the pathological vs physiological distinction here!
+- Furthermore, the PCR tests are very flawed.
+After resolution of SARS-CoV-2 infection you can be PCR+ for *months* after
 - Blah
 - Blah Blah
 - Blah Blah Blah

+### Introduction

+This is a hybrid article that explores the distinction between a patho...physio...and applies this concept to SARS-CoV-2, the virus associated with the disease COVID-19, which most of us have heard way too much about across the last year+.
+(Blah blah blah)

+The germ theory of disease was a huge leap forward in our understanding of illness.
+But most of us have a dangerously oversimplified understanding of what the germ theory of disease actually is.
+Implicitly, many of us believe that it tells us that all bacteria or viruses cause harm (false), or that the presence of a bacteria/virus is the *only* thing we need to look at (false).
+In actuality, not all bacteria/viruses are pathogenic; of those that are pathogenic, their pathogenicity might not actually be "triggered" until/unless the underlying host (the infected person) falls into a state of nutrient deficiency, immune disregulation, or a pro-inflammatory state.

 ### Pathological vs Physiological